Interactive audio-visual installation,

 Shown at the LAB’s 25th Anniversary Exhibition July 31-August 29, 2009

-The set is dark of a black box theater, except for two violins on white pedestals placed symmetrically about the center of the stage with spotlights on them, and a screen illuminated by reflections of water surfaces.
+The set is dark of a black box theater, except for two violins on white pedestals placed symmetrically about the center of the stage with spotlights on them, and a screen illuminated by reflections of water waves.

 One of these violins is “self-oscillating” or has no visible performer.
 A violinist, dressed in white and lying down on the pedestal, performs the other violin.
-The layout of the set creates an opposition between “self-oscillating violin” object and the human violinist-performer.

 The Self-Oscillating Violin (2005)